genieversum/genie-flow-invoker-docproc/README.md

 first containing the full `DocumentChunk` data and the second containing a floating point value representing the distance.

+If the configuration parameter `include_vector` is `False` (the default), then the resulting `DocumentChunk`s will not contain their `embedding` vector.

 ## Installing
 Installing is done through a normal `pip install` using the appropriate package registry.
 After installing, one needs to download a number of NLTK corpora.
-This can be done by executing the command `init_nltk_data`.
+This can be done by executing the command `init_docproc`.
 This script will download the required corpora and place them in the standard directory (see https://www.nltk.org/data.html) which is a directory called `nltk_data` in the user's home directory, or if the environment variable `NLTK_DATA` is set, into the directory specified.